brightblu73/emdrise-clean/README.md

 # EMDRise - EMDR Therapy Application

 A comprehensive EMDR (Eye Movement Desensitization and Reprocessing) therapy application providing guided therapeutic sessions with professional therapist videos and advanced bilateral stimulation.
-Native mobile application built with React Native and Expo for iOS and Android.
+Modern web application built with React, TypeScript, and advanced PWA capabilities that will serve as the foundation for future mobile deployment via Ionic Capacitor.

 ## 🚀 **DEVELOPERS START HERE**

-**📱 Production Mobile App Location:** `mobile-app/` directory
+**🌐 Production Web App Location:** `client/` directory
-**⚠️ Important:** All other directories are deprecated, backups, or documentation.
-Use ONLY `mobile-app/` for development and testing.
+**⚠️ Important:** The web app is the single source of truth.
+The `mobile-app/` directory is obsolete and no longer used.
+Use ONLY the web app for development and testing.

 ## Key Features